Paul Gosar: Personal life

 Gosar's wife is Maude Gosar (née Connor).
 The couple has three children.

-Gosar is a Roman Catholic.
-He has criticized Pope Francis's papacy as "inconsistent with Christianity" and skipped Francis's 2015 address to Congress in protest.
+Gosar is Catholic but has criticized Pope Francis's papacy as "inconsistent with Christianity" and skipped Francis's 2015 address to Congress in protest.

 Gosar has arthritis and has had two compressed vertebrae in his back that have required surgery to correct.
 He cites years of hunching over for long periods while a dentist as the cause, as well as genetics and a history of playing rugby.

 In 2018, six (David, Gaston, Grace, Jennifer, Joan, and Tim) of Gosar's nine siblings participated in ads supporting their brother's political adversary, David Brill.
 In the ads, they all state their desire to defend their family's name lest the world think the entire Gosar family shares Paul's ideology.
 David Gosar said, "He's absolutely not working for his district."
 Tim said, "He's not listening to you and he doesn't have your best interests at heart."
 Grace said, "Paul Gosar, the congressman, isn't doing anything to help rural America."
 Jennifer said, "If he actually cared about people in rural Arizona, I bet he'd be fighting for Social Security, for better access to healthcare; I bet he'd be researching what is the most insightful water policy to help the environment of Arizona to sustain itself and be successful."